-Companies (usually) pay dividends out of their earnings.
-If a company is paying more than it earns, the dividend might have to be cut.
+Dividends are typically paid from company earnings.
+If a company pays more in dividends than it earned, then the dividend might become unsustainable - hardly an ideal situation.
 As a result, we should always investigate whether a company can afford its dividend, measured as a percentage of a company's net income after tax.
-In the last year, J & J Snack Foods paid out 41% of its profit as dividends.
-A medium payout ratio strikes a good balance between paying dividends, and keeping enough back to invest in the business.
-One of the risks is that management reinvests the retained capital poorly instead of paying a higher dividend.
+In the last year, J & J Snack Foods paid out 50% of its profit as dividends.
+This is a middling range that strikes a nice balance between paying dividends to shareholders, and retaining enough earnings to invest in future growth.
+Besides, if reinvestment opportunities dry up, the company has room to increase the dividend.

 We also measure dividends paid against a company's levered free cash flow, to see if enough cash was generated to cover the dividend.
-J & J Snack Foods's cash payout ratio in the last year was 48%, which suggests dividends were well covered by cash generated by the business.
+The company paid out 55% of its free cash flow, which is not bad per se, but does start to limit the amount of cash J & J Snack Foods has available to meet other needs.
 It's encouraging to see that the dividend is covered by both profit and cash flow.
 This generally suggests the dividend is sustainable, as long as earnings don't drop precipitously.

 Dividend Growth Potential